romana1234/ada-template-website/website.md

 ## ROMANA ET MATHIAS

-# Quantitative analysis of women's underrepresentation in movies
+# Quantitative analysis of women's representation in movies

 Now that we have a better overview of the data that was used, let's get into the actual analysis of the inequalities.
 Are these inequalities still present today?
 Have they evolved in time?
 For the better or for the worse?